CEIAG - Careers

 Different approaches are used dependent on the age and ability of the students and the topic to be covered, for example, we use careers software, paper-based activities, discussions, role plays/mock interviews and multi-media resources, enabling the use of a variety of learning styles.

-We offer pupils a range of career events each academic year:
+We offer students a range of career events each academic year:

-- Year 9 Careers Awareness Day attended by local and national employers
+- Year 7 and 8 Careers Awareness Day attended by local and national employers

 - Year 10 Work Experience Programme